CarmeTeam/Carme/docs/README.md

 ## **Sponsors**
-The development of _Carme_ is finaced by research grants from
+The development of _Carme_ is financed by research grants from

 <a href="https://www.bmbf.de"><img src="Images/BMBF.jpeg"></a>
 <a href="https://mwwk.rlp.de"><img src="Images/RLP.jpg"></a>